Information for prospective students from the United States

 Meet the World at SOAS - talking to US students

-Information about future SOAS staff visits to the US is available on this page.
+For information about future SOAS staff visits to the US, please see events in your country.
 There is an open invitation to visit SOAS if you are ever in London.

 The Student Recruitment Office (room G1 - behind main reception) is open 10-4pm, Monday to Friday.

 SOAS offers a wide range of study options to students, from 3 year undergraduate degrees to 3 week summer courses.
 Follow the links below to find out more about each of our entry points;

 - MPhil/PhD Postgraduate Research

 - Postgraduate Distance Learning

 - Semester or full year Study Abroad

 - Summer School